bsdpunk/trash/README.md

 esx-get-vm-uuid (ip-of-vm): get uuid of vm
-esx-list-datastores: List all datastores esx-change-cd (vm-name) <iso>: change the iso of the vm, blank for blank
+esx-list-datastores: List all datastores esx-change-cd (vm-name) <iso>: change the iso of the vm, blank for blank esx-create-from-ova (ova path): Create a VM from an OVA esx-create-from-ovf (ovf path) (vmdk path): Create a VM from an OV esx-destroy-vm (bios uuid): destroy powered on vm

 REDHAT SATELLITE API Commands
 sat-list-users : lists satellite users